antimof/UxPlay/README.txt

 -   For best performance, the Raspberry Pi needs the GStreamer Video4linux2 plugin to use its Broadcom GPU hardware for decoding h264 video.
-This needs the bcm2835_codec kernel module which is maintained oustide the mainline Linux kernel by Raspberry Pi in the the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), and the only distributions for R Pi that are known to supply it include Raspberry
+This needs the bcm2835_codec kernel module which is maintained outside the mainline Linux kernel by Raspberry Pi in the the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), and the only distributions for R Pi that are known to supply it include Raspberry